tazjin/nixery/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Commit messages

+Commits in this repository follow the [Angular commit message guidelines][commits].

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We